Monsters at Work: Development

-During The Walt Disney Company's earnings call, in November 2017, CEO Bob Iger announced that a new series set in the universe of Monsters, Inc., was in development for their planned streaming service Disney+.
+During the Walt Disney Company's earnings call in November 2017, CEO Bob Iger announced that a new series set in the universe of Monsters, Inc., was in development for their planned streaming service Disney+.
 The series is produced by Disney Television Animation.
 Longtime Disney Television producer Bobs Gannaway served as showrunner for the first season.
-He was asked to work on the series after development began, due to his experience on both TV animation and films, having directed the Cars spin-off Planes: Fire & Rescue.
+He was asked to work on the series after development began, due to his experience on both TV animation and films, having directed the spin-off of Pixar's Cars franchise; Planes: Fire & Rescue.

 During the 2019 D23 Expo, Gannaway and producer Ferrell Barron revealed that employees from Walt Disney Animation Studios and Pixar were also involved in the production, to create a series that Barron described as "unique and special".
 Monsters, Inc. filmmakers, including director and Pixar's chief creative officer Pete Docter, provided the team with both used and unused concept art from the film, with the unused concept art being recycled for the series.
 Gannaway stated that the creative leaders at Pixar were, "very supportive of the show" and additionally stated, "they were also very much like 'Go out and create new characters and have fun.'
 So, it wasn't by any means any kind of policing situation.
 It was go have fun in the world with your new characters."

-In February 2020, Stephen J. Anderson revealed that he would serve as one of the directors on the series.
-Anderson joined the series eight months before Disney Television Animation was temporarily closed due to the COVID-19 pandemic, after being approached personally by Gannaway.
+In February 2020, Stephen Anderson revealed that he would serve as one of the directors on the series.
+Anderson joined the series eight months before Disney Television Animation was temporarily closed due to the COVID-19 pandemic, after being approached personally by Gannaway; he ultimately did not direct any of the episodes.
 In early 2021, Billy Crystal revealed that production had slightly slowed down due to the COVID-19 pandemic, but that it should be released later that year.

-In September 2021, cast member Henry Winkler indicated that a second season is in development.
+In September 2021, cast member Henry Winkler indicated that a second season was in development.
 The second season was officially announced at Annecy International Animation Film Festival 2022, with Kevin Deters and Stevie Wermers (the Prep & Landing shorts, Olaf's Frozen Adventure) replacing Gannaway and Anderson as showrunner and supervising director, respectively.